 Erany, Gyrax, and Nyanti are standing in the center of the chamber, talking quietly.
 Gyrax is gesturing while Nyanti is listening with crossed arms.

 Urrrgh…I swing my feet over the side of the bench.
-The motion ricochets through my body, rousing stiff muscles and creaky joints.
+The motion ricochets through my body, rousing stiff muscles and dry joints.

 “Jon?”
 Gyrax walks over.
 “Are you well?”

 “Yeah…I think so.”
-I stare up at him with bleary eyes.
+I give him a bleary-eyed stare.
 “Haven’t been this sore in…I don’t think I’ve ever been this sore.
 I can barely move.”

 “You don’t say.”
-I rotate my arms in forward circles.
-They each feel fifty pounds heavier.
+I rotate my arms in forward circles, wincing as they twinge and pop.
+Each one feels fifty pounds heavier.
 “Man, I am tired…not sleepy, but just totally beat down…”

 He nods sympathetically.
 “Walk slowly—that should help.”

 “Okay.”
-I start shuffling.
 My gait is stiff and bow-legged.
 “Ugh…how do you get used to this?”